 The Los Angeles Chapter of the American Association of Zoo Keepers is an organization committed to professional development and providing animal keepers with opportunities to raise money for animal conservation.
 Fundraisers held at AAZK chapters throughout the nation have generated both money and awareness for various conservation programs around the globe.
-One such fundraiser, Bowling for Rhinos, has actually raised well over three million dollars to help save rhinos in Asia and Africa.
+One such fundraiser, Bowling for Rhinos, has raised well over eight million dollars to help save rhinos in Asia and Africa!

-The Los Angeles Zoo has recently reinstated its AAZK Chapter.
-This Chapter is also committed to professional development.
+The Los Angeles AAZK Chapter was reinstated in 2007.
+This Chapter is committed to professional development.
 In order to learn from others and share our experiences we have set up professional meetings with animal keepers from other institutions around the Southern California area.
-LA/AAZK has raised $1,000 for Elephant Conservation in Cambodia, $450,000 for Rhino Conservation in Africa and Southeast Asia, over $18,000 for Giraffe Conservation in the wild and $4,500 for Gorilla Conservation in Central Africa.
+LA/AAZK has raised $1,000 for Elephant Conservation in Cambodia, $450,000 for Rhino Conservation in Africa and Southeast Asia, over $20,000 for Giraffe Conservation in the wild and $4,500 for Gorilla Conservation in Central Africa.